We’re located on beautiful Sairee Beach, Koh Tao

 The famous Koh Tao Sunset

-After a long days diving we meet in our beach bar to witness this spectacular daily event.
+After a long days diving we meet on our beachfront balcony to witness this spectacular daily event.
 There really isn’t anything quite like it!

 About Koh Tao